RasaHQ/rasa/README.md

 ### How to contribute
 We are very happy to receive and merge your contributions.
-You can find more information about how to contribute to Rasa (in lots of different ways!) [here](http://rasa.com/community/contribute).
+You can find more information about contributing to Rasa (in lots of different ways!) [here](http://rasa.com/community/contribute).

 To contribute via pull request, follow these steps: